Digital image: Vector

 Vector images resulted from mathematical geometry (vector).
 In mathematical terms, a vector consists of both a magnitude, or length, and a direction.

 Often, both raster and vector elements will be combined in one image; for example, in the case of a billboard with text (vector) and photographs (raster).

 Example of vector file types are EPS, PDF, and AI.

 Image viewing

 Image viewer software displayed on images.
 Web browsers can display standard internet images formats including JPEG, GIF and PNG.
 Some can show SVG format which is a standard W3C format.
-In the past, when the Internet was still slow, it was common to provide "preview" images that would load and appear on the website before being replaced by the main image (to give at preliminary impression).
+In the past, when the Internet was still slow, it was common to provide "preview" images that would load and appear on the website before being replaced by the main image (to give a preliminary impression).
 Now Internet is fast enough and this preview image is seldom used.

 Some scientific images can be very large (for instance, the 46 gigapixel size image of the Milky Way, about 194 GB in size).
 Such images are difficult to download and are usually browsed online through more complex web interfaces.

 Some viewers offer a slideshow utility to display a sequence of images.